• Beef

 Nashville Hot Chicken Sandwich Recipe

-• Whole Lamb inside a smoker
+• Whole smoked lamb lays inside a large smoker.

 Whole Lamb BBQ